-The instructor leads the students through detailed aspects of starting a business, from the identification of the opportunity through the feasibility study, leading up to the preparation of a business plan which covers marketing, operational and financial aspects.
-Students also learn about funding, expansion, and franchising strategies.
-Prerequisite: Senior Standing.
+The instructor leads the students through detailed aspects of starting a business, from the identification of the opportunity through the feasibility study, leading up to the preparation of a business plan which covers marketing, operational and financial

 Each student must complete 8 weeks of practical training in an area related to his/her field of interest.
 The Co-op experience is usually fulfilled during the summer semester of the third year into the program.
 The Co-op office matches the Co-op assignment with the student's field of study and employer's interest.
 A faculty member follows up on student's progress throughout the Co-op period by conducting field visits and to ensure that student's performance is aligned with his/her aspirations and employer's needs.
 Students are then required to submit formal reports and posters and make formal presentations about their Co-op experience.
 While ENGL 217 and Senior Standing are the essential prerequisites to pursue the co-op training, the program has the mandate to require stipulate additional conditions.